menotte/suffixes-calculatrice/README.md

-a simple calculatrice which use suffixe ( k , m , b , t , q )
+a simple calculatrice which use suffixes ( k , m , b , t , q )